 Soak Creek Moves On

-The CTC professional crew moves south to Soak Creek after ASB.
+The CTC professional crew moves south to Soak Creek in Rhea County after ASB.
 During the month of April they added another 3,000 feet of trail.
-Soak Creek is in The Falls Segment of the CT.
+Soak Creek is in The Falls Segment of the Cumberland Trail.